 A Picto-what in the family?

-Pictorialism is the name given to an international style and aesthetic movement that dominated photography during the later 19th and early 20th centuries.
+Pictorialism is the name given to an international style and aesthetic movement that dominated photography during the late 19th and early 20th centuries.
 It refers to a style in which the photographer manipulated a straightforward photo as a means of 'creating' an image rather than simply recording it.
 Pictorial photographs typically lack a sharp focus, may be printed in one or more colours other than black and white (from browns to blue) and may have visible brush strokes or other manipulation on the surface.

 Pictorialism declined in popularity after the 1930s as the new style of Modernism came into vogue, and the interest shifted to more sharply focused images, which could be delivered cheaply by more modern equipment.